 Australia’s charitable sector has been hit hard by COVID-19.
 At a time where charities and social services are being relied upon more than ever, the economic downturn has mean that giving as a as Australians tighten their purse strings, putting unprecedented financial stress on the sector.

+Philanthropy Australia is working closely with our members, the Government and sector leaders, as we traverse the unprecedented challenges presented by the global COVID-19 pandemic.
 Philanthropy Australia is working closely with our members, government, and key sector leaders to support charities and not-for-profits during this difficult time, and ensure that they are able to continue to provide essential services and employment for over 1.2 million Australians.

 We have compiled information, resources and ideas to support funders and not-for-profits through COVID-19 and the recovery period.
 Among other initiatives, we’ve launched a free National Funding Platform alongside the Australian Communities Foundation that allows for charities to register their funding needs and for funders to offer targeted support where it is needed most.
 We’ve also released a series of COVID-19 Government Policy Recommendations that we are urging political leaders to adopt to provide extra relief to the charitable sector.